United Kennel Club

 The United Kennel Club (UKC) is a kennel club founded in 1898 in the United States.
 In contrast with the American Kennel Club, which is non-profit and which only clubs can join, the United Kennel Club is a profit-making corporation, open to individuals.

+The UKC is not recognised by the International Canine Federation.

 History

-UKC was founded by Chauncey Z. Bennett, on February 10, 1898, after feeling that other dog registries in existence at the time catered too much to Conformation-only show dog owners or wealthy hobbyists, whom he called “the big city idle rich.”
-Bennett’s goal for UKC was to be a registry that recognized a wide range of breeds, as opposed to some of the working dog registries, which only recognized a handful of breeds.
+UKC was founded by Chauncey Z. Bennett, on February 10, 1898, after feeling that other dog registries in existence at the time catered too much to Conformation-only show dog owners or wealthy hobbyists, whom he called "the big city idle rich".
+Bennett's goal for UKC was to be a registry that recognized a wide range of breeds, as opposed to some of the working dog registries, which only recognized a handful of breeds.
 He envisioned UKC-registered dogs occupying a wide range of uses, from working, to companionship, to hunting.
 Bennett found a niche among the owners of working dogs, such as herding and hunting dogs.

-The first dog registered with UKC was an American Pit Bull Terrier, Bennet’s own dog, named Bennett’s Ring.
+The first dog registered with UKC was an American Pit Bull Terrier, Bennett's own dog, named Bennett's Ring.
 This also made UKC the first registry to recognize the breed.

 Starting in 1905, UKC began publishing a journal called Bloodlines, devoted to purebred dogs of all kinds.
 The journal continued to grow, and in 1974, the journal would split into two distinct magazines.
 Coonhound Bloodlines would devote itself to the UKC-recognized Coonhound breeds, while Bloodlines, devoted to all breeds, would continue to publish until it was discontinued in 2015.
 Coonhound Bloodlines continues to this day.

 Bennett continued to run UKC out of his home until his death in 1936.
-Upon his death, The New York Herald Tribune credited Bennet with developing breeds such as “the American Eskimo, the Columbian (white) Collie, the Redbone Coonhound, American Water Spaniel, American (Pit) Bull Terrier, and the American Fox and Coon Hound.”
+Upon his death, The New York Herald Tribune credited Bennett with developing breeds such as "the American Eskimo, the Columbian (white) Collie, the Redbone Coonhound, American Water Spaniel, American (Pit) Bull Terrier, and the American Fox and Coon Hound."

-After Bennett’s death, his daughter Frances Ruth Bennett took over management of the company, and in 1944, she and husband Dr. Edwin Gould Fuhrman moved operations at UKC into the Hanselman Building in Kalamazoo.
+After Bennett's death, his daughter Frances Ruth Bennett took over management of the company, and in 1944, she and husband Dr. Edwin Gould Fuhrman moved operations at UKC into the Hanselman Building in Kalamazoo.
 Operations would continue there for less than a decade before moving to a new space in Kalamazoo, where they would remain until 1979.